Abdulqudus001/ibn_abubakre.dev/content/blog/send-email.md

 path: "send-email"
 date: "2019-05-04"
 tags: ["array", "node"]
-summary: This is just a sample summary
+summary: This post discusses in details how to send emails using the SendGrid service from your Node.js applicatio
 image:
   path: ../media/send-email.png
   alt: "Send Grid Image Thingy"